rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 #### CircuitPython Finite-State Machines on ARM MCUs and neuromorphic neurons

-For current AI Lab spiking neuron modeling projects using multiple ARM32 microcontrollers, FSM code is replacing more conventionally programmed loops and IO handler functions.
+For current AI Lab spiking neuron modeling projects using multiple ARM32 microcontrollers, FSM model code is replacing more conventionally programmed loops and IO handler functions.
 These MCUs are programmed with CircuitPython using basic builtin IO classes, objects, and functions for states and transitions.

 CircuitPython developer **adafruit** has provided a helpful comparative [learning guide to programming FSMs](https://cdn-learn.adafruit.com/downloads/pdf/circuitpython-101-state-machines.pdf) for a NY-style New Year's Eve dropping ball countdown display controller.
 Other common PC Python examples for FSM code development have focused on autonomous machine controllers for [traffic lights](https://python-statemachine.readthedocs.io/en/latest/readme.html) and [transit turnstiles](https://github.com/cmaugg/pystatemachine).